 Let $\G$ be a topological groupoid.
-If $U\subset\G$ is an open set such that $\be:U\arr\be(U)$ and $\en:U\arr\en(U)$ are homeomorphisms, then the map $\be(g)\mapsto\en(g)$ for $g\in U$ is a homeomorphism between open subsets of $\G^{(0)}$.
-The set $U$ is called a \emph{bisection}.
+An open set $U\subset\G$ is called a \emph{bisections} if $\be:U\arr\be(U)$ and $\en:U\arr\en(U)$ are homeomorphisms.
+If $U$ is an open bisection, then the map $\be(g)\mapsto\en(g)$ for $g\in U$ is a homeomorphism between open subsets of $\G^{(0)}$.
 If every element of $\G$ has a neighborhood that is a bisection, then the groupoid $\G$ is called \emph{\'etale}.
-The set of local homeomorphisms defined by bisections is a pseudogroup acting on $\G^{(0)}$, which will be called the \emph{pseudogroup associated with the groupoid} and denoted $\pG$.
+The set of homeomorphisms defined by bisections is a pseudogroup acting on $\G^{(0)}$, which will be called the \emph{pseudogroup associated with the groupoid} and denoted $\pG$.

-Note that we will consider bisections both as maps (elements of the pseudogroup) and subsets of the groupoid of germs.
+Note that we will consider bisections both as maps (elements of the pseudogroup) and as subsets of the groupoid of germs.
 So, for example, if $F_1, F_2\in\pG$, then notation $g\in F_1$ means that $g$ is a germ of $F_1$, and $F_1\subset F_2$ means that $F_1$ is a restriction of $F_2$.